 Last dance my siblings and I shared with my brother before he died.

-Reminds me of the circle of life, the birth of my sons not long before the death of my grandmother.
+Reminds me of the circle of life, specifically the power of giving birth to each of my sons not long before experiencing the death of my grandmother.

 Best song ever.
 And I don't care if you hate that it's 22 minutes long.

 Story of my life time and time again.
-Yes, I'm an incorrigible fan of all things Genesis.
+Yes, I'm an incorrigible fan of all members of Genesis.
 (Until 1986.)

 I was born in South Amboy, New Jersey, in a little old run down hospital, to a couple of young kids named Barbara and Richie, in 1969.
 I was the first and they weren’t exactly planning on me, but once they knew I was on the way, it was just the beginning.
 Thirty descendants in total, and counting – but who’s counting?
 Really, it’s hard to keep up.

 We didn’t stay in South Amboy long, but New Jersey was my home for the first twenty-two years of my life.
 Our neighborhood was quintessential seventies middle-class: eat and sleep in your split-level brown house with green and pink shag carpet everywhere, but plan to be elsewhere the rest of the time.
 Elsewhere included acres of deep woods, a lake with a castle (it was the local community theater, but somebody thought it was a great idea to design it like a castle), and friends’ backyards, all filled with a bunch of random kids who came together to alleviate boredom through tackle football, make-believe, and dirt.